Getting to Clark

-Clark College has locations throughout Clark County that offer classes and limited support services.
+Clark College has satellite campus locations throughout Clark County that offer classes and limited support services.

 Clark provides parking for nearly 2,500 student vehicles at our main campus.
 Parking lots are located on the east and west sides of Fort Vancouver Way north of McLoughlin Blvd. (see map for details)